 John Innes composts were developed over 50 years ago and are based on a traditional recipe of sterilised loam, peat and horticultural grit with added nutrients.

 Westland John Innes No. 1 Young Plant Compost, a loam based compost which is a naturally reduced peat mix, is specifically designed to establish young seedlings and plants.
-Westland John Innes Seed Sowing Compost is the best choice for young plants.
+Westland John Innes No.1 gives young plants the best start in life.

 • Contains a carefully balanced nutrient content to suit young plants